| |

 Both train times are in the evening during the dinner hour, so you will want to consider that & plan ahead.
 Either eat dinner ahead of time or bring food to go in the car.
 They do allow you to bring snacks on the train, if needed (no alcohol) & you will receive 1 cookie.
 There are a few possible options in Elbe but may only be open on wknds & some only accept cash.

 We went to the earlier train & had snacks on the way & then we ate dinner in Eatonville at the Chop Stix Chinese restaurant.
-We felt it was a great value for all of food we got for the price, the service & food delivery was very fast, which was great because it was late after the train ride.
+We felt it was a great value for all of the food we got for the price, the service & food delivery was very fast, which was great because it was late after the train ride.
 This was about 15 minutes away from the train station.
-There are several other restaurants in Eatonville, too .
+There are several other restaurants in Eatonville, too.
 Or you can drive into Graham or Puyallup for a lot more dining options.

 More Tips: